 Santeria is understood through a series of rituals and ceremonies, rather than a central creed.
 Santeria stores provide all the necessary objects to perform the rituals of Santeria.
 The shopkeeper was a woman in her late 50s or 60s, and she was dressed all in white.
 Dayana explained to us that she was going through the initiation process to become a Santera (priestess).
 Initiation requires one week of sacred rituals followed by a year-long period where the prospective Santera must wear all white and avoid contact with the uninitiated.
 They cannot consult with clients or provide remedies and services until after the one year period is up.

-I had never heard of Santeria in Australia, so without the tour I would probably not have noticed the shop or understood what it means.
+I had never heard of Santeria before, so without the tour I would probably not have noticed the shop or understood what it means.
 I almost definitely would have been too intimidated to go inside and ask questions.

 Memorial Boulevard for the Bay of Pigs Invasion